Finding a Supervisor

 If you wish to obtain more information about these projects, or other possible projects, please contact Dr. Roberta Flemming.
 Collaborative projects with other faculty are also possible.
 Research and teaching assistantships are guaranteed for all qualified students.

-Four graduate student positions (M.Sc. and/or Ph.D. level) are available immediately in the High Pressure - Temperature Mineral Physics and Materials Science Laboratories.
+Graduate student positions (M.Sc. and/or Ph.D. level) are available in the High Pressure - Temperature Mineral Physics and Materials Science Laboratories.

 Projects available in biodiversity change of benthic faunas in response to greenhouse-icehouse environmental fluctuations during the Late Ordovician and Early Silurian, North America.
 Research opportunities are available at either the M.Sc. or Ph.D. level.